reasonwithoutrestraint/site/Original/My moral understanding.md

 - Prudential judgments:
     - Reason to satisfy ends: insofar as one values end X, why do they have necessary reason to act to bring about X?
 Insofar as one performs an intentional or voluntary action, it is done with the intention to bring about some end, i.e. it is done because one believes they have reason to perform it.
 Otherwise, it would be a nonvoluntary action.
     - Reason to apply means-ends reasoning: Insofar as one take themselves to have reason to promote X, why do they have necessary reason to promote Y given that Y promotes X?
 Part of what it is to take oneself to have reason to promote X is to take oneself to have reason to perform the means to promote it.
 If one didn't take oneself to have reason to promote those means, they wouldn't think they have reason to promote X.
+    - Desires/motivations: Desires and motivations are not the same as values and reasons.
+        - For one, one can desire X or be motivated to bring about X without valuing X or judging that they have reson to bring about X.
+        - Desires and motivations are not subject to the constituitive features of normative judgments.
+E.g. it doesn't follow from the mere fact that one desires X that they have reason to bring about X. It is not constituitive of desiring X that one also desires the means to bring about X (e.g. if X is have healthy teeth and the means is performing a painful dental operation)
+        - Judgments of value and judgments of reasons do bear an interesting relationship to desires and motivations.
+It may be that normative judgments are the product of motivational features plus the following features: endorsement, reflection/deliberation, full consciousness/awareness, full information
 - Moral judgments:
     - Taking into account the interests of others.
     - Others have reasons to adhere to the moral norms.